Joshuah143/Twitter-bot-video/README.md

     pip install twilio

 If you are using the pycharm IDE you won't need to use either, follow the steps shown in the video to import the modules.
+## During your twitter bot project:
+- Rember you can pause to mess with the code however you want, thats half of learning
+- Use the docs and the videos liberaly if your unsure
+- Use the video as a first step into learning some more and creating your own projects
 ## How to go further:
 ###### These are some ideas for how you could go deeper into this project
 - Use dynamic data (e.g. Temp data, garden monitor)